-Over the past few months we have had plenty of opportunity to consider the strengths and weaknesses of our homes.
-Perhaps one of the prime considerations as the weather heats up is how to keep cool.
+Perhaps one of the prime considerations when you have a property in Spain is how to keep cool.
 If you’re thinking of a swimming pool as the answer, we have some advice about how to build your own swimming pool in Spain.

 Reasons to build your own swimming pool in Spain

-It’s likely that the sale of portable swimming pools and plunge pools has rocketed in recent days.
+Portable swimming pools and plunge pools can be seen as an option.
 But these temporary arrangements can present dangers of their own.
 Concerns have already been raised about the risks involved when placing inflatable pools on terraces and balconies where they may be unstable.

 The Madrid Surveyors College has urged people to consider carefully the positioning of temporary pools and structures such as jacuzzis in positions that could potentially be dangerous.
 This is particularly the case for those living in flats above ground level who perhaps are considering installing pools on foundations that are insufficiently robust.